raynamharris/vennbar/README.md

 mice](https://www.biorxiv.org/content/10.1101/624353v1) by Catherine
 Jensen Peña *et al.* This might be my favorite.
 The subplot has its own scaling, so of circles cannot be compared across plots.
-Moreover, the authors report the per cent of shared gene expression, which venn diagrams shos counts.
+Moreover, the authors report the *percent* of shared gene expression, but there venn diagrams show *counts*.
 So, I calculated the per cent.
 Shared gene expression patterns are shown in purple; unique gene expression in orange.
 Now, you can spot unusual trends in the data, like increase response to early and late life stress in the female PFC.
 This is